 Mito Perez worked a walk, stole second and came home on junior right fielder

-Billy Scaldeferri's double to left-center.
+Billy Scaldeferri's double to left-center field.

 The Lopes extended the lead in the fourth as senior designated hitter